estheruary/parse-ssh-cl/README.md

 Do you support `-l` and `-p` parsing?
 Not yet.
 That's a great idea me.

+What happens if `ssh` changes options?
+I'll be sad.

 ## License.

 Pretty much all of this code is straight up copy/pasted from